golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

 ### Our algorithm

-Based on the usage of the `hashcat` tool our algorithm will be straightforward:
+Based on the usage of the `hashcat` tool, our algorithm will be straightforward:

 - First we will calculate the keyspace, then
-- split it into several segments and run tasks in parallel on many providers, as defined by the user.
+- Split it into several segments and run tasks in parallel on many providers, as defined by the user.
 - Finally we will collect the results and provide the user with the output.

-Note we could calculate the keyspace locally, but in this example we will also do it on a remote computer, avoiding installing hashcat on our computer.
+Note, we could calculate the keyspace locally, but in this example we will also do it on a remote computer, avoiding installing hashcat on our computer.

 ### JS project setup